mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 Ethernet term is well known as a common name of a set of the IEEE 802.3 standards for Ethernet networks developed by the [IEEE 802.3 Working Group][Ethernet].
 The most promising starting point for furthe investigation seems to be the document [802.3-2018 - IEEE Standard for Ethernet][8023].
 From this document, we can learn that 802.3 (Ethernet) is a concrete protocol located at `OSI Data Link Layer` (section [*OPC Unified Architecture Part 14: PubSub Main Technology Features*][README.PubSubMTF]).

 More about layering can be found in the document [802-2014 - IEEE Standard for Local and Metropolitan Area Networks: Overview and Architecture][802].
-Next section covers the most important features in context of the PubSub mapping and related directly or indirectly to the 802.3 (Ethernet).
+Next sections cover the most important features in context of the PubSub mapping and related directly or indirectly to the 802.3 (Ethernet).

-### IEEE 802 - Local and Metropolitan Area Networks
+### IEEE 802 - Local and Metropolitan Area Networks Overview

-From the [IEEE 802][[802]] specification we can learn that LAN is a peer-to-peer communication network that enables stations to communicate directly on a point-to-point, or point-to-multipoint, basis without requiring them to communicate with any intermediate stations that perform forwarding or filtering.
+From the [IEEE 802][802] specification we can learn that LAN is a peer-to-peer communication network that enables stations to communicate directly on a point-to-point, or point-to-multipoint, basis without requiring them to communicate with any intermediate stations that perform forwarding or filtering.
 This is in contrast to wide area networks (WANs) that interconnect communication parties in different parts of a country or are used as a public utility.

 A LAN is generally owned, used, and operated by a single organization (management realm).